open-risk/correlationMatrix/description.rst

 -----------------------------------

 - correlationMatrix makes use of lower level methods available in numpy, scipy and statsmodels
-- There is a sister project for estimating transition rates transionMatrix
+- There is a sister project for estimating transition rates transitionMatrix

 Installation
 =======================